MattPCollins/Japanese-Revision/README.md

 Comparing the average number of days to this target level for each sample against both each other, and the minimum number of days possible for the sample itself, I found the following results.

 *Sample 1*
-Absolute minimum of 14 days to reach level 5 for sample 1
+Absolute minimum of 69 days to reach level 8 for sample 1
-Number of words in sample: 91
+Number of words in sample at level 8: 83
-Average of 28.58 days to reach level 5 for sample 1
+Average of 108.83 days to reach level 8 for sample 1
-Observed minimum of 14 days to reach level 5 for sample 1
+Observed minimum of 69 days to reach level 8 for sample 1
-Observed maximum of 134 days to reach level 5 for sample 1
+Observed maximum of 244 days to reach level 8 for sample 1

 <img src="Screenshots/rolling_avg_sample1.png" alt="drawing" width="500"/>

 *Sample 4*
-Absolute minimum of 11 days to reach level 5 for sample 4
+Absolute minimum of 62 days to reach level 8 for sample 4
-Number of words in sample: 40
+Number of words in sample at level 8: 42
-Average of 27.58 days to reach level 5 for sample 4
+Average of 103.71 days to reach level 8 for sample 4
-Observed minimum of 14 days to reach level 5 for sample 4
+Observed minimum of 69 days to reach level 8 for sample 4
-Observed maximum of 90 days to reach level 5 for sample 4
+Observed maximum of 181 days to reach level 8 for sample 4

 <img src="Screenshots/rolling_avg_sample4.png" alt="drawing" width="500"/>

 *Sample 5*
-Absolute minimum of 8 days to reach level 5 for sample 5
+Absolute minimum of 51 days to reach level 8 for sample 5
-Number of words in sample: 40
+Number of words in sample at level 8: 33
-Average of 27.88 days to reach level 5 for sample 5
+Average of 104.79 days to reach level 8 for sample 5
-Observed minimum of 14 days to reach level 5 for sample 5
+Observed minimum of 69 days to reach level 8 for sample 5
-Observed maximum of 67 days to reach level 5 for sample 5
+Observed maximum of 178 days to reach level 8 for sample 5

 <img src="Screenshots/rolling_avg_sample5.png" alt="drawing" width="500"/>